 So sorry, this is not a "new heartbleed" situation the author seems to dream for.

 Sure, since a fix is currently available, it's nonetheless a good move to close this risk.
 But I wouldn't flag that action as "critical", since most applications stand outside of the "custom compression format using large blocks of > 8 MB on 32-bits system, and receiving data from untrusted external sources" scenario.

 It's one thing to tell there is a potential vulnerability that should be fixed, to ensure it does not become exploitable in the future.
 It's a totally different thing to pretend there is a dangerous RCE (Remote Code Execution) exploit currently active on the Internet, which is scary.
 DonB article cleverly conflates the two, implying the second to create a flashy headline, while disseminating some minor disclaimer elements throughout the long article to pretend, whenever necessary, having said the first.
 That's clever, but conflating gravity level to grab some free ad is not a respectful behavior from a security firm.

-Finally, I'm also angry because security matters, a lot.
+The world is already full of real security threats, from which heartbleed is just one of the most recent examples.
 Triggering too many alarms to grab a bit of fame is a good way to weaken the power of future alarms.
 You can guess that when every headline claim a "new heartbleed" situation, no one will pay attention to the real next one which will matter.
 And that's dangerous.

 Anyway, should you feel nonetheless at risk now, please don't hesitate to update your LZ4 version.
 It's a good thing to do anyway, and as stated previously, the vulnerability was already patched.